vectorgrp/XCPlite/docs/CAL_RCU.md

-# XCPlite lock-less and wait-free Calibration Data Access
+# XCPlite memory-safe, lock-less and wait-free Calibration Data Access

-This document contains advanced technical information about XCPlite's calibration implementation
+This document contains advanced technical information about XCPlite's lock-less and wait-free calibration implementation.

-## Calibration Segment Management and RCU Algorithm
+The base implementation is not specific to XCP, and can be used in other contexts as well, where similar requirements for memory-safe, lock-less and wait-free modification of software parameters exist.
+Examples may be a REST API, a web server, test stimulation or a shared memory interface.

+This particular implementation shows how to implement XCP specific features (like page switching, freeze, copy, init, atomic transactions for consistency, ...) on top of the basic lock-less and wait-free calibration access pattern.

+The terms calibration segment and calibration block used in this document have basically the same meaning.
+A calibration memory segment is a calibration memory block that represents an XCP/A2L MEMORY_SEGMENT and implements its XCP specific functionality.

-### Overview:
+## Functional Overview:

-Precondition for lock-free and wait-free modification of calibration parameters is, that there is only one writer thread (XCP thread).
+Precondition for this concept is, that there is only one writer thread (e.g. the XCP command server thread), but multiple consumer threads using the same calibration parameters.

-Access to calibration parameters on the application side is done with lock-free and wait-free functions:
+Access to calibration parameter blocks in the ECU application threads must be guarded with the lock-free and wait-free functions:

-- XcpLockCalSeg
+- XcpLockCalSeg(handle)
-- XcpUnlockCalSeg
+- XcpUnlockCalSeg(handle)

+This assures memory-safe access to the calibration parameters.

-Creation and registration (in a global registration list) of calibration segments by the application
+Creation and registration (in a global registration list) of calibration parameter blocks and segments by the application threads is done with the following functions:

-- XcpCreateCalSeg
+- handle = XcpCreateCalSeg
-- XcpCreateCalBlk
+- handle = XcpCreateCalBlk
-- XcpCreateCalSegPreloaded
+- handle = XcpCreateCalSegPreloaded

-Creation or check for existence is lock-free, but not wait-free (there is a CAS loop for a bump memory allocator).
+Creation is lock-free, but not wait-free (there is a CAS loop for a bump memory allocator).
+Duplicate names are not allowed, the registry just returns the existing block.

-The registration of a new calibration segment is protected by a mutex.
+The implicit one time registration of a new calibration segment handle in a global registry is protected by a mutex.
-Duplicate names are not allowed, in this case the functions just return the existing segment.
-Registration is required in XCPlite, because the calibration server and A2L generation need operations that iterate over all calibration segments, also important for automatic A2L generation.
+Registration is required for XCP, because the server implements operations that iterate over all calibration segments and needs it for automatic A2L generation.
-XcpCreateCalSegPreloaded is optionally used to pre create and load default calibration data from a non volatile memory or file system (XCPlite BIN file).
+XcpCreateCalSegPreloaded is optionally used to pre create and load default calibration data from a non volatile memory or file system (e.g. from XCPlite .BIN file).
-The difference between XcpCreateCalSeg and XcpCreateCalBlk is, that the first one creates an XCP/A2L MEMORY_SEGMENT with all related XCP features, like page switching, freeze, copy, init, ...
+Remember, the difference between XcpCreateCalSeg and XcpCreateCalBlk is, that the first one creates an XCP/A2L MEMORY_SEGMENT with all related XCP features, like page switching, freeze, copy, init, ...

-The calibration server operations needed to implement XCP memory segment handling are:
+The calibration server operations needed to implement typical XCP memory segment handling are:
+- XcpCalSegSetCalPage - for reference/working page switching
+- XcpCalSegGetCalPage
+- XcpCalSegCopyCalPage - for copying the reference to working page
+- XcpSetCalSegMode - for freeze request
-- XcpGetSegInfo
+- XcpGetSegInfo - for query of segment information
 - XcpGetSegPageInfo
-- XcpCalSegGetCalPage
-- XcpCalSegSetCalPage
-- XcpCalSegCopyCalPage
 - XcpGetCalSegMode
-- XcpSetCalSegMode

 Functions to access the calibration segment data from the server side are: